The bottleneck is usually in the systems, not the warehouse

 Let's figure out your situation.

-Tell me about your situation — I usually respond the same day.
+Tell me about your situation.
+I respond within 24 hours.